 I'm pleased to report there were no more potentially troublesome wild boar encounters last night.

 Fair to say that though last night's spot was fantastic for landscapes, tranquility and solitude, it didn't produce that much in the way of birdlife.
-However, this morning saw a transformation: it was heaving.
-We again scored middle spotted woodpecker, red-backed shrike, and - in addition to a wealth of more common species - also saw lesser whitethroat and another first for us both in the form of sombre tits.
+However, this morning saw a transformation: it was absolutely heaving.
+We again scored middle spotted woodpecker, red-backed shrike, and - in addition to a wealth of more common species - also saw lesser whitethroat, plus another first for us both in the form of sombre tits.
 There was also a flypast by a raptor about goshawk size but we couldn't ID it.

 We had to cover a bit of ground today but it didn't really work out so well.
 The main reason for this is that the terrain we've encountered has been consistently mountainous and, in all honesty, in the many hours we've driven today I don't think we've had top gear engaged for more than a total of ten minutes.
 It's been hour after hour of brutal ascent and even more brutal descent; plus, progress has also been slowed by the state of some of the roads.

 Indeed, today's drive through the south and then up towards the central parts of the country has seen a change in apparent wealth.
 Today had been a lot like driving through parts of Romania.
-Some of the towns and villages especially have been fairly obviously pretty deprived and we've also seen quite a lot of romany gypsies doing their superstitious best to repel the evil eye whilst plying back and forth in their unmistakeable way (pic).
+Some of the towns and villages especially have been fairly obviously pretty deprived and we've also seen quite a lot of Romany gypsies doing their superstitious best to repel the evil eye whilst plying back and forth in their unmistakeable way (pic).

 Another peculiarity on today's route has been the provision of roadside picnic areas and drinking water spots.
-Some of these have been extremely elaborate and consisted of shelters, tables, litter bins, wood burners, play areas, barbeque facilities; and some have even had tables laid and a stock of plastic cutlery and cups.
+Some of these have been extremely elaborate and consisted of shelters, tables, litter bins, wood burners, play areas, barbecue facilities; and some have even had tables laid and a stock of plastic cutlery and cups.
 There have been literally dozens of these and sometimes they've been as frequent as three or four per mile.
 Some have been a bit dishevelled, but some have been very new and clean.
-Quite who provides these or why is beyond us.
+Quite who provides these - or why - is totally beyond us.

 Tonight's intended overnighting spot is a bit makeshift and is the result of a quick bike recce following too long-a-day's driving.
 It's completely unprepossessing but has the benefits of being secluded and relatively isolated.

-As a point of note, today was the first day in the entire trip when we didn't have the gun hatch off and all cab windows fully open whilst driving.
+As a point of note, today was the first day in the entire trip that we didn't have the gun hatch off and all cab windows fully open whilst driving.
 Coming over some of the high ground, we even encountered some rain!